 A raise from three to four dollars a week might not sound as much to fight about today.
 However, back in the days, it was a significant amount of money.

 Today, we’re certainly glad that Sloppy Joe’s managed to find another spot.
 The historic bar contributes to the Key West buzz with refreshing drinks and happy live music.
-At Sloppy Joe’s, you can party the night away, just like in the Hemingway era.
+At Sloppy Joe’s, you can party the night away just like during the Hemingway era.